AXM-Net: Implicit Cross-Modal Feature Alignment for Person Re-identification: Cross-modal AXM-Net Framework

 \section{Cross-modal AXM-Net Framework}

-Figure~\ref{block-diagram} shows the block diagram of the proposed AXM-Net, which includes a unified feature learning network, Visual Contextual Attention (VCA) branch and a Textual Contextual Attention (TCA) branch.
+Figure~\ref{block-diagram} shows the block diagram of the proposed AXM-Net, which includes a unified feature learning network, visual part-based feature coherence (VFC) learning branch and global vision and textual branches.
 The details of each part are presented in the following subsections.